ocaml-community/awesome-ocaml/README.md

 - [99 problems](http://ocaml.org/learn/tutorials/99problems.html).
 99% solutions are [here](https://github.com/MassD/99).
 - [Rosetta Code](http://rosettacode.org/wiki/Category:OCaml)
 - [OCaml at Exercism](http://exercism.io/languages/ocaml) – Exercism is your place to engage in thoughtful conversations about code.
 Explore simplicity, idiomatic language features, and expressive readable code.
 [Solutions](https://github.com/exercism/xocaml).

-## Formal Software Verification

-- [Coq](http://coq.inria.fr/) – Coq is a formal proof management system.
-It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
-- [Why3](http://why3.lri.fr/) – Why3 is a platform for deductive program verification.
-It provides a rich language for specification and programming, called WhyML, and relies on external theorem provers, both automated and interactive, to discharge verification conditions.
-- [Alt-Ergo](http://alt-ergo.lri.fr/) – Alt-Ergo is an open-source SMT solver dedicated to the proof of mathematical formulas generated in the context of program verification.

 ## General